 Forward creation allows you to create VEECs earlier in the project.
 After energy consumption is modelled following completion of the project, up to ten years of certificates can be created at once.
 This may have cash flow benefits.
 To forward create certificates for a given measurement boundary, at least two energy models based on measured values are required - a baseline energy model (before the project) and an operating energy model (from the operating period after the project).
 Energy savings for future years are determined by comparing the two models after they have been normalised.
-More detail is provided in Section 4.4 and in the 'Calculating savings using forward creation' section below.
+More detail is provided in Section Error!
+Reference source not found. a nd in the 'Calculating savings using forward creation' section below.